 There are many ways that volunteers can contribute to the conservation work, research and education programing we do at the Beaverhill Bird Observatory.
 Whether it’s being an active board member, assisting us in the field with bird banding or maintenance tasks throughout the natural area, or helping us with our BirdSmart Education Program, volunteers are always able to contribute in some ways.

-Most volunteers are interested in assisting with bird banding activities during the field season months; May – October.
+Most short-term volunteers are interested in assisting with bird banding activities during the field season months; May – October.
 Volunteer tasks generally include assisting the banders by; scribing, data entry, and other miscellaneous projects around the lab.
 Once you are more familiar with how the station operates—and depending on how busy things are—we will start to get you involved with handling birds, extracting them from the net, and eventually, assisting with banding.
 Afternoon tasks include trail maintenance, site maintenance, nest searching, and more.

 There are training PowerPoints and quizzes to complete before signing up for different roles at the banding station.
 You can find all these on our Volunteer Training page!